braze-inc/braze-docs/_docs/_hidden/private_betas/recommendations.md

 ![][2]{: style="max-width:30%;float:right;margin-left:15px;"}

 After your recommendation finishes training, you can personalize your messages with Liquid to insert the most popular products in that catalog.
-The liquid can be generated for you by the personalization window found in message composers:
+The Liquid can be generated for you by the personalization window found in message composers:

 1. In any message composers that support personalization, click <i class="fa-solid fa-circle-plus" style="color: #12aec5;" title="Add personalization"></i> to open the personalization window.
 2. For **Personalization Type**, select **Item Recommendation**.